-- Google, Bing and other search engines judge the quality of the content on your web pages and use that to determine search engine rankings.
+- Google, Bing, and other search engines judge the quality of the content on your web pages and use that to determine search engine rankings.
 Ranking is now as much about content quality as it is keywords.
-You can read more about the importance of quality content in this previous post.

 None of this can be achieved with empty web pages and dormant social media accounts.
 You need something to say, something to start conversations and spark interest.
 You need content.